MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/build-tabs-for-meeting.md

 **Apps are not being cached?
 Why is load handler not invoked on subsequent navigation?**

-* Verify if the system and available memory constraints are met.
+* Check the amount of free memory on your system.
+App caching requires minimum of 4 GB system memory.

 * Reduce your memory footprint when cached.
-Use the `beforeUnload` handler to dispose resources, for example, release references and remove event listeners, that might not be needed when cached.
+Use the `beforeUnload` handlers to dispose resources that aren't needed when cached.

 ## Feature compatibility by user types